 These are just the key reasons why recipients may ignore your emails.
 You can always use the services like Email Deliverability Tester to view where each of your emails lands: Primary, Promotions, or Spam folders in the recipient's inbox.
 That's what we truly recommend and what we put into practice ourselves, especially with mass email campaigns.

 And there you have it.
-Email bounce rate is something you want to keep an eye for if you plan on deploying email marketing campaigns.
-There’s little you can do about emails that are hard bounced, but you can improve your position in the future with the tips we’ve shared.
-And if you find Email Tracking an attractive system, be sure you get the 14-day trial a try, but that is all from us.
+Email bounce rate is something you want to keep an eye for if you plan on deploying email marketing strategies with a low percentage of emails bounced.
+There’s little you can do about emails that are hard-bounced, but you can improve your position in the future with the tips we’ve shared for you as an email sender.
+And if you find Email Tracking an attractive system, be sure you get the 7-day trial, but that is all from us.
 Thanks for dropping by, and we’ll see you in our next post.

 Boost your productivity with Zendesk integrations